TheStalwart/tips-website/os/Windows11.md

 ## Install on unsupported hardware

-For Windows 11 23H2 to run well and be usable for modern web apps and low spec games the system requirements are the following:
+For Windows 11 24H2 to run well and be usable for modern web apps and low spec games the system requirements are the following:

-- 64bit CPU
+- 64bit CPU with SSE4.2
 - 8GB RAM
 - SSD